Bonjour à tous,

 • We increased our financial assets by about €11,684, with the majority of that coming from the Paris Writers Workshop.

-• We hired a former librarian to create a comprehensive, integrated information architecture that will greatly reduce the time it takes to find and use important WICE management and governance documents.
-And believe me when I tell you, we consider this a huge step forward for WICE management.
+• We hired a former librarian to create a comprehensive, integrated information architecture that will greatly reduce the time it takes to find and use important WICE management and governance documents, and it will better enable the sharing of information between WICE's disparate departments.
+Believe me when I tell you, we consider this a huge step forward for WICE management.

 All it was a very good year, and we're very proud of what we were able to accomplish.